intelligent-username/Backpropagation/README.md

 In real life, we're not just *given* equations, so we use neural networks to estimate what this function is going to be, based on just the features (inputs) and the labels (outputs).

+Also, note that most neural networks are made up of more layers and conencted in more complex ways, this is just an illustrative example to see how to visualize the equations.

 Some terminology:

 - **Neural network**: the entire composite function.
 - **Layer**: the set of neurons at the same 'depth' of the network.
 - **Neuron**: a single unit within the neural network that applies a non-linear activation and a weighted sum.
-Sometimes called a node.
-They take in some number of inputs, apply weights and biases, and pass the result to an activation function to get their result.
+It's sometimes called a node.
+The process is to (1) take in some number of inputs, (2) apply weights and biases, and (3) pass the result to an activation function to get their result.
+This is always done in the same way.
 - **Activation functions**: functions that determine the output of a neuron by applying a non-linear transformation to the input.
 Without them, we would just be composing a bunch of linear functions, which would be equivalent to a single linear function, thus regression to simple regression tasks instead of actually modelling complex curves.

 ![Activation Functions](imgs/a_f.png)

-- **Perceptron**: Computes $y = f(wx+ b)$ and maps an input to either $0$ or $1$, serving as a binary classifier.
-These are rarely used nowadays, differentiable activation functions at or near the output are preferred instead.
+- **Perceptron**: Computes $y = f(wx+ b)$ for binary classification.
+Modern networks use differentiable activations in all layers, making classical perceptrons mostly historical.

 Types of neural networks: